hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac3d-med.md

 The `0.` value for the water does physically not make sense at the upstream boundary, but because they do not make sense, and because the boundary file (`flume3d_bc.bnd`) only defines (*prescribes*) a flow rate (by setting `LIUBOR` and `LIVBOR` to `5`), *TELEMAC* will ignore the zero-water depth at the upstream boundary.

-Instead of a list in the steering *CAS* file, the liquid boundary conditions can also be defined with a liquid boundary condition file in *ASCII* text format.
+Instead of a list in the steering `*.cas` file, the liquid boundary conditions can also be defined with a liquid boundary condition file in *ASCII* text format.
 For this purpose, a `LIQUID BOUNDARIES FILE` or a `STAGE-DISCHARGE CURVES FILE` (sections 4.3.8 and 4.3.10 in the {{ tm3d }}, respectively can be defined.
 The [*t3d_template.cas*](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/master/model-templates/t3d_template.cas) file includes these keywords in the *COMPUTATION ENVIRONMENT* section, though they are disabled through the `/` character at the beginning of the line.
 A liquid boundary file (*QSL*) may look like this:

 ```fortran
 # t3d_canal.qsl